openshift/aws-load-balancer-operator/README.md

 1. Replace the operand image in the file `config/manager/manager.yaml` in the environment variable `RELATED_IMAGE_CONTROLLER` with the image created in the previous step.
-2. Build and push the image to an image registry.
+2. Build and push the operator image to an image registry.
     ```bash
     export IMG=quay.io/$USER/aws-load-balancer-operator:latest
     make image-build image-push